QuanHoangNgoc/Keras-and-Deployment-Image-Based-Gender-Classification-Application/README.md

 ## 📚 About

 Welcome to my self-learning journey in **Machine Learning** and **Deployment Techniques**, undertaken during Tet 2024.
-This project is a comprehensive exploration of training a machine learning model, developing a GUI application, and deploying it on a server.
+This project is a comprehensive exploration of training a machine learning model, developing a GUI application, and deploying the trained model operation as a server.

 ---